-Vegan eggnog, commonly called “veggnog,” is a creamy non-dairy drink that’s similar to traditional eggnog.
-It’s wonderfully rich and creamy, but calls for zero dairy ingredients.
-The secret?
+Vegan eggnog, sometimes called “veggnog,” is a creamy non-dairy drink that’s similar to traditional eggnog.
+Our secret to making it wonderfully rich and creamy without dairy?
 Cashews and canned coconut milk, two popular staples in vegan recipes.

 When soaked and blended, cashews develop a thick and creamy texture that emulates the eggs in standard eggnog.
 The canned coconut milk further enhances the creaminess, creating the ultimate cozy drink.
 As an added bonus, it’s extremely easy to make at home.

 In addition to soaked cashews and canned coconut milk, vegan eggnog also calls for non-dairy milk, maple syrup, vanilla extract, ground cinnamon, and ground nutmeg.

 To make vegan eggnog, soak the cashews in hot water.
 Make sure they are completely covered.

 Add the soaked cashews, along with the remaining ingredients, to a high-powered blender.
 You can also use a food processor.